 According to the studies conducted, there are over 200 categorized forms of mental disorders.

 Some of the most common ones are bipolar disorder, depression, dementia, anxiety disorders, and schizophrenia.
-Symptoms may change with mood personality, habits, and social isolation.
+Symptoms may change with mood, personality, habits, and social isolation.

 Mental disorders may be an outcome of a response to environmental factors, biochemical irregularities, genetic factors, or a combined effect.
-With an appropriate treatment and care method, many individuals learn to deal or recover from a psychological condition or mental disorder.
+With an appropriate treatment and care method, many individuals learn to deal with or recover from a psychological condition or mental disorder.